towerofpower256/davidmac.pro/src/posts/2024-02-18-sn-emails-and-groups/index.md

 ---

 ## Group emails
-A colleague asked how to send notification emails to a group the group's email address so I did some testing to find out how it all works.
+A colleague asked how to get ServiceNow to send notification emails to a group's members as well as the group's email address.
+So I did some testing to find out how it all works.
 Hopefully this helps others asking the same question.

 Group [sys_user_group] records have 3 fields (sometimes hidden) that we're interested in.
 * Group email
-* Include members
+* Include members (hidden)
-* Exclude manager
+* Exclude manager (hidden)

 <table>
     <thead>
         <tr>
-            <th>Group has group email</th>
+            <th>Group has a group email</th>
-            <th>Manager is group member</th>
+            <th>Manager is a group member</th>
             <th>Include members</th>
             <th>Exclude manager</th>
             <th></th>